What To Do if You Get Into a Car Accident Without Insurance

 Driving in Texas without auto insurance can result in serious penalties, including financial liability if you’re at fault.

-The state may also suspend your license, impound your vehicle, issue you a traffic ticket.
+The state may also suspend your license, impound your vehicle, or issue you a traffic ticket.
 You might also have to pay a three-year surcharge of $175 to $350 annually.

 Sources